The tallest buildings in Porto

 Rua de S. Filipe de Nery | Porto

-Personally I am not as found of climbing the Clérigos tower as I am of visiting its church.
+I am also a big fan of visiting its church.
 In fact, Igreja dos Clérigos is one of the most beautiful churches in Porto, due to its unusual oval shape, to its walls entirely covered in pink marble and Baroque golden leaf and to its wide windows that create a splendid natural light environment.

 How to get there: São Bento subway station is a 5 minutes walking distance.